ExpediaGroup/apiary-extensions/README.md

 More details about each extension can be found in their respective README files.

-## Deployment
+# Deployment

-Easy to deploy terraform modules for these extensions can be found in [Apiary-extensions-terraform](https://github.com/ExpediaGroup/apiary-extensions-terraform).
+Easy to deploy terraform modules for these extensions are available in [Apiary-extensions-terraform](https://github.com/ExpediaGroup/apiary-extensions-terraform).

 For more information about Apiary, please refer to the main [Apiary](https://github.com/ExpediaGroup/apiary) project page.